edwinbalani/djangoladder/README.md

-# djangoladder
+# ladder.py
-A ladder/leaderboard app in Django
+A ladder/ leaderboard application in Django

 ---